The Value of Coaching

 Selecting a coach is a personal choice and we suggest that you find a coach whose conversational style matches or compliments yours.
 Just as an athlete recruits a coach, you may want to interview coaches until you find a fit.
 You may find that different coaches are more suited for one type of breakthrough project than another.
-You already know the building blocks of Leading by Context™, but at IWL we also know that ‘practice makes permanent.’
-All IWL coaches are trained in Leading by Context™, and it is a coach who will best help you build the Leading by Context™ muscle.
+You already know the building blocks of Leading from Context™, but at IWL we also know that ‘practice makes permanent.’
+All IWL coaches are trained in Leading from Context™, and it is a coach who will best help you build the Leading from Context™ muscle.

 A coach is a resource to help you achieve unprecedented results, but will not be able to do this without your full participation.
 Establishing an authentic relationship with your coach is key and the more you give to the coach, the more you will get back.
 To gain the most benefit from your coaching, it is important to develop rigor around when and how often you will communicate with your coach as well as ensure that you come to your coaching sessions prepared, and fully able to dedicate yourself to the process.